TheHellem/webscrape-coins/README.md

 password = <your-password>
 ```

-If you have this sorted out the script is very much plug-and-play.
+If you have this sorted out, then the script is very much plug-and-play.
 When you run it it should spit out a JSON file with data about all Norwegian coins
 that have been in circulation since the late 15th century.
 Enjoy!

+> :warning: **Scrape at own risk** When this script was made, [norgesmynter.no](https://norgesmynter.no/) had no disclaimer or terms of conditions against the use of their data.
+This might change.